Are you currently looking for a new handguard for your Ruger AR-556? If so, you’ve come to the right place.

 The Knights Armament is a free-floating handguard is well known for being an affordable option for an AR-15 free-floating handguard.
 Available for both carbine and mid-length gas systems, the fact that the Knights Armament is free-floating helps to ensure accuracy out of your AR-556, although at the expense of the handguard not being stable enough to add most optics.

 The Knights Armament comes with a barrel nut, mounting hardware, and three 11 rib rail cover panels.
 It also comes with several M-Lok slots, as well as two M-Lok to Picatinny rail adapters.

 Overall, the Knights Armament is an overall solid choice that is very lightweight and built to mil-spec standards.
-It may not be stable enough to handle heavier optics, but the free floating design helps to add your AR-556 in accuracy.
+It may not be stable enough to handle heavier optics, but the free-floating design helps to add your AR-556 accuracy.

 - Available for both carbine and mixed-length gas systems

 - Comes with rib rail cover panels, mounting hardware, and a barrel nut